ropensci/spelling/README.md

 #  OK
 ```

-## Ignore sections of text while spell checking
+## Ignore sections of markdown files while spell checking

-### Markdown files

-Adding `<!-- spell-check: no -->` to a line will ignore the line when spell checking.
+Adding `<!-- spell-check: ignore -->` to a line will ignore the line when spell checking.
-To ignore a section of text, place a line containing only `<!-- spell-check: no:start -->` before the section,
+To ignore a section of text, place a line containing only `<!-- spell-check: ignore:start -->` before the section,
-and a line containing only `<!-- spell-check: no:end -->` after the section.
+and a line containing only `<!-- spell-check: ignore:end -->` after the section.
 You must use the tag as mentioned here.
 Slightly different versions (e.g. with more spaces) will be ignored.